Miss-ikky/Mywiki/EJPT/Host & Network Penetration Testing/1. System and hostbased attacks/Windows/Windows Vulnerabilities.md

 - psexec.py (allows you to authenticate with target system)
 	- psexec.py Adminstrator@targetip command_that_you_want_to_execute
 		- psexec.py Adminstrator@targetip cmd.exe ![[Pasted image 20230703125815.png]]
-		- extend this attack with metasploit module
+		- extend this attack with metasploit module to get meterpreter session
+			- search psexec
+			-